-During business hours, LAPU is open to students, staff, faculty and guests.
+During business hours, LAPU was open to students, staff, faculty and guests prior to the campus closing in March due to the pandemic.
 During non-business hours, admittance is allowed only to staff and faculty members who have been issued keys and permission to use the facilities.
-Access to LAPU facilities is by key/key card access, or by admittance via the onsite security guard.
+Access to LAPU facilities is by key/key card access, or by admittance via the front lobby receptionist.
 LAPU is a non-residential campus.